-By Sunder Sarangan, Partner for Strategy and Growth, Sahaj Software; Priyank Gupta, Partner, Sahaj Software; Praveen Bhadada, Managing Partner, Zinnov; Vaibhav Gupta, Principal, Zinnov; Prankur Sharma, Engagement Lead, Zinnov
+By Sunder Sarangan, Partner for Strategy and Growth, Sahaj Software; Priyank Gupta, Partner, Sahaj Software; Praveen Bhadada, Managing Partner, Zinnov; Vaibhav Gupta, Principal, Zinnov; Prankur Sharma, Head – IOT Practice, Zinnov

 Business priorities have changed drastically with the onset of COVID-19.
 A recent Zinnov survey of technology CEOs and business leaders about their changing priorities shows business (or product) portfolio optimization rising to the top, along with a comprehensive modernization of their technology capability.
 Planning for liquidity and reviving customer demand ranked next as priorities, according to the survey.

 Changing Business Priorities in a Post-COVID World

 Business leaders are betting on technology-led strategies and core technology capability to navigate the uncertainties brought on by COVID-19, and as a pivotal aspect of their post-pandemic roadmap.
 The current situation has also highlighted the importance for technology capability to withstand and respond to unplanned and unforeseen business disruptions.

 Case in point is a data-centric company in an industry that has been adversely impacted.
 It runs large data ingestion pipelines.
 The sheer amount of data analyzed makes its data platform expensive to sustain, especially with revenues in a steep decline and extreme uncertainty about the time and nature of a revival in the industry.
 Many businesses today, are in a similar situation.
 Fortunately, the company’s data platform was designed for high observability and dynamic infrastructure scalability.
 As a result, they could turn off workloads not relevant during present times and scale down infrastructure use.
 They could easily and quickly trade-off computation speed for costs, saving 75% of their ongoing infrastructure cost for the data platform.